|Add/Drop Form |

 b.
 When they do not meet the course pre-requisite(s); and/or

 c.
 When registering after the add/drop period.

 The form requires the signature of the student, the faculty member, and the department chairperson.
 If the form is submitted after the add/drop period, the signature of the Dean also is required.
 In lieu of the form, the academic department may provide an electronic override.
 Contact the department chairperson directly.
-A copy of the override form is available here.

 Students are permitted to repeat most courses at Western; however, credit is granted only once toward graduation unless specifically noted in the course description (e.g., ENG 376).
 For up to the first seventeen (17) academic credits of repeated courses, the highest grade attained by the student will be substituted for the lower grade(s) for the purpose of calculating the student’s grade point average (GPA).
 Although the lower grade received in the repeated course will not be calculated in the GPA, it will remain visible on the student’s official university transcript.
 If a student repeats courses beyond the seventeen (17) academic credit limitation, the multiple grades attained for the repeated course(s) shall be used in the calculation of the student’s GPA.
 This policy applies to undergraduate courses completed at WCSU only, and may be applied only to courses taken after Fall 2008.